pollyweb-org/pollyweb-docs/8 📜 Manifests/👥 nlweb.org/{codes}/LOCATOR/🧩 Locator.md

         type: string
         title: A Schema Code.

-      Issuer:
+      Domain:
         type: string
-        title: Domain that issued the QR.
+        title: Domain that holds the resource.

       Resource:
         type: string
-        title: Unique index of a resource in the context of the issuer.
+        title: Unique index of a resource in the context of the domain.